Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (ii): The Main Results: Proofs

+\begin{remark} If there are no {\it thorny vertices}, we have $V_h^{\ast}(\Omega)=V_h(\Omega)$ and $D^{\ast}=\emptyset$.
+In this case, {\bf Step 1} in the proof is unnecessary and the above logarithmic factor can be dropped. \end{remark}

 \no{\bf Acknowledgments}.
-The author wishes to thank Professor Jinchao Xu for suggesting the topic of the work and giving many insightful comments to improve the presentation of this article.
-In particular, Professor Jinchao Xu told the author two references on the {\it quasi-monotonicity assumption}.
+The author would like to thank the anonymous reviewer, who gave many insightful suggestions to improve the presentation of this paper.
+Moreover, the author wishes to thank Professor Jinchao Xu for suggesting the topic of the work and giving many knowledgeable comments to improve this article.
+In particular, Professor Xu alerted the author to two interesting papers on the {\it quasi-monotonicity assumption}.